Please ensure Javascript is enabled for purposes of website accessibility

 The Wadsworth Mansion will host their annual spring event: Daffodil Day on Sunday, April 21st, 2024 from 12:00 p.m. until 3:00 p.m. at the Wadsworth Mansion at Long Hill Estate, 421 Wadsworth Street, Middletown.
 This family event will be held rain or shine and is free to the public, although donations are welcome and appreciated.
 If you wish to donate online, click here!

 Meet with representatives from Middletown’s Pollinator Pathway organization to learn about their efforts in the community.
 The Pollinator Pathway movement seeks to reconnect our fragmented landscape by creating and connecting pollinator habitat right in our own communities–starting in your yard or neighborhood park.
 If we begin to manage our own yards organically and with native plantings, we can use them to connect parks and preserves, creating crucial corridors for wildlife.
 That is the idea behind the Pollinator Pathway.
+At their table, they will be offering free seeds to attendees and a chance for children to plant some seeds!

 Ongoing throughout the afternoon, docents from the Friends of Long Hill Estate will lead guided tours of the Mansion providing a narrative that details the history of the estate.
 Furniture donated by the Wadsworth Family will be on display in the History Room.